THE INSTITUTE OF ISLAMIC & ARAB STUDIES

 Pharos means lighthouse and Pharos of Alexandria was one of the seven wonders of the world

-© Copyright 2001-Present, Pharos Media & Publishing Pvt Ltd, New Delhi, India.
-All Rights Reserved.
+© Copyright 2001-Present, Pharos Media & Publishing Pvt Ltd. All Rights Reserved.
 Disclaimer